 The new building, which will be built in the valley of the Inn River, straddling the German-Austrian border, will be a place of meetings and socialising, and will house a large emporium and climbing centre.

-The project will have to be a landscape within the landscape, its construction will have to deal with the nature of the site — evoking the rocks, the wind and the clouds.
-More than anything, it will have to reflect the concept of a ‘charged void’.
+The new building, to be built in the valley of the Inn River, straddling the German-Austrian border, is meant to be a place of meetings and socialising, and will house a large emporium and climbing centre.
+The project has to be a landscape within the landscape, its construction has to deal with the nature of the site — evoking the rocks, the wind and the clouds.
+More than anything, it it has to reflect the concept of a ‘charged void’.

 Filippo Pagliani, Michele Rossi

 Marinella Ferrari, Francesco Garofoli, Enrico Sterle, Marco Vitalini, Mario Frusca (render), Stefano Venegoni (render)

 The proposed building consists of two blocks facing each other, separated by a rift, similar to two rock faces, two ridges that are both mighty and transparent at the same time.